YZnoodle/YZnoodle.github.io/_posts/4/2020-2-4-Dialogue-Manager-and-Parser.md

 ---
 layout: post
-title: Json Dialogue Parser (in depth)
+title: Godot Json Dialogue Parser (in depth)
 category: [code]
 ---
 This dialogue parser created in Godot is reusable and allows quick creation of mini games.
 Json file can be easily parsed into dialogue texts using this tool.